wallarm/product-documentation/docs/latest/about-wallarm/overview.md

 * Collects the network traffic metrics and uploads the metrics to the Wallarm Cloud
 * Downloads resource-specific security rules you defined in the Wallarm Cloud and applies them during the traffic analysis

-The Wallarm filtering node is installed in your network infrastructure by one of the [supported deployment options](../admin-en/supported-platforms.md).
-Regardless of the [Wallarm product](#wallarm-products) you are using, any deployment option is available.
+You deploy the Wallarm filtering node to a network infrastructure by one of the [supported deployment options](../admin-en/supported-platforms.md).

-### Cloud
+## Cloud

 The Wallarm Cloud does the following: